 She has been a fellow of the National Endowment for the Humanities and the American Council of Education.
 Serving as chair of Humanities Tennessee, she helped to found the Southern Festival of Books.
 She also served as president of the Southeastern Medieval Association and the International Courtly Literature Society.
 She has recently completed a nine-year term as a trustee of the Jekyll Island Foundation and currently serves on the Foundation’s advisory board.
-She also serves on the board of the Agnes Scott Alumnae Association.
+She has also recently served a three-year term on the board of the Agnes Scott Alumnae Association.